DaVikingMan/FalconXOS/README.md

 # Some FAQS

-You may have noticed that at the top of the README that it says TerminalXOS : a Operating Shell
+You may have noticed that at the top of the README that it says FalconXOS : a Operating Shell

 Well we wanted to make modify some principles used to make a terminal

 First,

-Definition of Operating Shell-
+Defination of Operating Shell-
 This part has been removed and will be added when TerminalXOS will be completely released.